sulova/Data_Science_Disease_SVM/README.md

 **The advantages of SVM**
  - Effective in high dimensional spaces
  - Effective in cases where number of dimensions is greater than the number of samples
- - memory efficient as it uses a subset of training points in the decision function (called support vectors)
+ - Memory efficient as it uses a subset of training points in the decision function (called support vectors)

 Versatile: different Kernel functions can be specified for the decision function.
 Common kernels are provided, but it is also possible to specify custom kernels.